 Egg and Onion has been part of my parents’ Shabbat (Friday night) dinner for as long as I can remember and it is now part of mine.
 I serve it in bowls on the table so everyone can help themselves.
 It makes me smile to think of my mum who always serves each person at the table one whole scoop of egg and onion (using an ice-cream scoop!) on a piece of lettuce on each individual plate.

 The recipe originated from my Buba (grandmother) Shendel in Poland in the 1920s.
 She taught it to her daughters, but not to her son (my father), who in turn taught it to their wonderful Greek housekeeper, Pat.
 When Pat started helping my mother in the kitchen on Friday afternoons, she passed it on (or rather, back) to my mother and eventually to me.
 It won’t be long before my kids will be making it.

 One of my best food memories from my years at school was walking in on a Friday afternoon to the aroma of frying onions and being allowed to help Pat and Mum season (and of course taste!!) this wonderful dish.

 I have adapted the classic recipe for this only slightly with a single, very optional ingredient: a touch of white miso in the chicken fat adds an incredible umami boost and there is NO taste of miso in the final dish.
 However, if you so prefer, you can easily leave this out to make the full-on classic!
 I also use miso in my deviled eggs recipe and it is insanely successful there.

-Few things in life are as savory and delicious as this dish of dishes, my Citizens!
-Whether you are Jewish or not, I urge you to try this forthwith – and Happy Passover and Easter to my Jewish and Christian Citizens!
+Few things in life are as savory and delicious as this Jewish dish of dishes, Citizens!
+Whether you are Jewish or not, it really doesn’t matter at all when it comes to enjoying this homey recipe!

 You can also show your support by listening to our podcasts, liking them, and sharing as you see fit – try them out here.